Dreamer (instrumental)

-"Dreamer" is an instrumental composition recorded by Norwegian DJ and record producer Alan Walker, released by NoCopyrightSounds (NCS) on 7 April 2023.
+"Dreamer" is an instrumental composition recorded by Norwegian DJ and record producer Alan Walker, released by NoCopyrightSounds on 7 April 2023.
 The song reached number 47 on Billboard Hot Dance/Electronic Songs chart and won the award for Best Instrumental Non-Vocal Release at the 2024 Electronic Dance Music Awards.

 Background

 Dreamer was Walker's first release on NCS in eight years and also his first since his original contract expired and his previous releases were dropped.
-According to the press release, the impetus for "Dreamer" came from a Twitter poll in which Walker asked fans, "Can you believe it's been 10 years since I started posting my music on Youtube.
+According to the press release, the impetus for "Dreamer" came from a Twitter poll in which Walker asked fans, "Can you believe it's been 10 years since I started posting my music on YouTube.
 Should we take it to the beginning?"
 After more than 90% responded in the affirmative, Walker began work on "Dreamer."
-On April 4, 2023, Walker and NCS came to an agreement regarding his re-signing to the former label, with Walker simply posting handshake emoji on Twitter.
-On April 8, he posted on Twitter announcing that the official music video for "Dreamer" would be released in 100 hours.
+On 4 April 2023, Walker and NCS came to an agreement regarding his re-signing to the former label, with Walker simply posting handshake emoji on Twitter.
+On 8 April, he posted on Twitter announcing that the official music video for "Dreamer" would be released in 100 hours.
 Walker said of the song, "Walkers, I’ve completed the challenge and have ended up with my new single ‘Dreamer’ on NCS.
 A tribute to all of you who supported me since the early days of my career.
 We’re celebrating you, my community and most dedicated fans.
 I hope you're equally stoked as I am and I can't wait to see all your creations on the song!"